aaronlolo326/flame/benchmarks/throughput/README.md

 - `torch_dtype=bfloat16`
 - multi-GPU launch via `torchrun`

+That still will not exactly reproduce the paper table, because the benchmarked baseline set here is your requested hybrid set rather than the paper’s `GLA + SWA` and `DeltaNet + SWA` baselines.

 ## Additional Comparisons Worth Running

 These are likely useful for improving the LaCT work beyond the two core throughput plots: